loulct/gem_labo_physique/README.md

 ## TODO
 ### Priority 1
-### User/Admin & Session
-- every admin account in Cc rather than admin@gem-labo.com (get all account with admin rool from property file)
-- admin private/admin/tool view
-- deleteTool admin route
-- validate admin route + email sent to user
+- if date_expired = true -> sends email to user (admin Cc)
-- unborrow user route ("return tool")
+- if return date expires -> date in red in table
+- add stats (frequency of use) (use sql?)
 - add alert message popput (see todo in code)
-- timeout session (look at SessionHandlers)
+- protect routes

 ### Priority 2
-### Date
-- if date_expired = true -> sends email to user (admin Cc)
-- if return date expires -> date in red in table
+- sql Database (to avoid loss of data with redeployement)
+- change jsonObject to sql call
+- change properties call to sql call
+- every admin account in Cc rather than admin@gem-labo.com (get all accounts with admin role from database)

 ### Priority 3
-- add stats (frequency of use)
+AddTool route
-- add more tests verticles
+- delete tab add row with form

-### Priority 4
 ### Minor changes
-- improve java structure
+improve java structure
-- optimise css files (main.css) + charte graphique homogénisation
-- improve password regex
-- clear password in browser console !!!
-- update README.md (how to install & how to use)
+optimise css files (main.css) + charte graphique homogénisation improve password regex password in clear in browser console :( add more tests verticles update README.md (how to install & how to use)